Team Survival Games for Workplace Teambuilding - HRDQ

 Tips for Facilitating Team Survival Simulations

-As a facilitator, the key to all these survival activities is to foster open discussion – before and after – about what was expected and what was experienced.
-Encourage all team members to actively assess their own role in the group, talk about what aspects of teamwork worked for them, and reflect on their successes.
+As a facilitator, your key task is to foster open discussion – before and after – about expectations and experiences.
+Encourage team members to assess their roles, discuss what aspects of teamwork worked, and reflect on successes.

-A follow-up discussion helps articulate individual contributions and illuminate how teamwork helped, while also giving specific prescriptions for improving collaboration moving forward.
-Immersive simmulations like these are excellent ways to truly dive in and experience what does and doesn’t work for your team first-hand.
+A follow-up discussion helps articulate individual contributions, illuminate how teamwork helped, and offer specific prescriptions for improving collaboration moving forward.
+Immersive simulations like these are excellent ways to truly dive in and experience what does and doesn’t work for your team first-hand.

 Leave a comment